 Connect your stack to a RS-485, multi-drop serial network.
 Set your baud rate (speed) and whether you want a network termination resistor via properties in the blueprint you create using the Stackbuilder authoring tool.
-There are many message protocols that run on RS-485 networks, for example MODBUS.
-Use built-in software blocks or software blocks you create using Python scripting in Stackbuilder, to parse and send messages.
+There are many message protocols that run on RS-485 networks, for example MODBUS, MODBUS RTU, DMX512, and proprietary machine specific formats.
+Use built-in software blocks, or software blocks you create using Python scripting in Stackbuilder, to parse and send messages.

 To set properties in Stackbuilder: Select the RS-485 block by clicking on it once.
 Click in the “Property Editor” in the bottom right, in the “Initial Value” column for the property you want to edit (if a character or string, use quotes).